Cartesian Equation: Understanding the Basics

 An equation like this defines a circle’s coordinates by x and y.
 The formula (x – 2)^2 is for the length squared between the x-coordinate of a point on the circle and the x-coordinate of the midpoint of the circle.

-Similarly, (y-3) ^ 2 means the square of the distance between the y-coordinate of a spot on a circle and the y-coordinate of its center.
+Similarly, (y-3) ^ 2 means the square of the distance between the y-coordinate of a spot on a circle and the y-coordinate of its centre.

 To get the circle’s point, add these two distances.